 - 1 cup sweet corn

 - ¼ cup flour

 - ¾ teaspoon salt

 - ¾ cup white or yellow cornmeal

 - 1 tablespoons canola oil

-To make crust: In a large bowl, whisk the cornmeal, flour, baking powder, sugar and salt.
-Stir milk, egg and canola oil until well combined in a separate bowl.
-Stir wet ingredients into dry ingredients.
-Spoon the batter evenly over the filling.
-Bake until the top is golden brown, about 22 to 25 minutes.
-Let cool for at least 15 minutes before serving.
+- Make the crust: In a large bowl, whisk the cornmeal, flour, baking powder, sugar, and salt.
+In a separate bowl, whisk the milk, egg, and canola oil until smooth.
+Stir the wet ingredients into the dry ingredients.
+Spoon the batter evenly over the filling, smoothing the top.
+Bake until the top is puffed and golden brown, 22 to 25 minutes.
+Let cool for at 10 minutes before serving.

 Nutrition Information: Calories 450, Fat 16g, Carb 50g, Fiber 5g, Sugars 5g, Protein 22g